nidhiyerpude/used-laptop-price-predictor/README.md

-# Used Laptop Resale Price Predictor
+# Used Laptop Price Predictor with Generative AI Assistance

-This project predicts the resale value of used laptops using Machine Learning.
+This project predicts the resale value of used laptops using Machine Learning and also generates professional resale advertisement descriptions.

 ## Technologies Used
 - Python